sleepyjaree/cdp/source/COMP170/2020Spring/week5.rst

    Airplane myFavAirplane = new Airplane("N866US","Diamond","DA40");

-To make that possible, we modify our initial Airplane class in the following manner: first, we make its fields inaccessible outside the class (no do direct access in the form ``object.field`` can take place), and second, we define a method to initialize a new object with specific information:
+To make that possible, we modify our initial Airplane class in the following manner: first, we make its fields inaccessible outside the class (no do direct access in the form ``object.field`` can take place), and second, we define a method to initialize a new object with specific information.
+To make fields inaccessible outside the class we use the modifier ``private``, i.e., we declare these fields to be private items of the class, available only to methods within the class but not outside it.

 .. code-block:: java